-For the polar data sets, and the adjoining North Sea area, supplied in the form of complete grids these data sets were included using feather blending techniques from GlobalMapper software version 11.0 made available by Blue Marble Geographics.
+For the polar data sets supplied in the form of complete grids these data sets were included using feather blending techniques from GlobalMapper software version 23.1.0 made available by Blue Marble Geographics.

-Some additional edits were made to the final grid to remove erroneous values identified in the previous grid and notified to the Global Centre.
+Some additional edits were made to the final grid to remove erroneous values identified in the previous grid and notified to the Global Center.

-The GEBCO\2021 Grid includes data sets from a number of international and national data repositories and regional mapping initiatives.
+The GEBCO\2022 Grid includes data sets from a number of international and national data repositories and regional mapping initiatives.
 Information on the data sets included in the grid is given in our data contributors list.